-The proposed retail use is located within an existing multi-tenant commercial building on a property that has a General Plan land use classification of "General Commercial."
-No additional square footage is proposed and the proposed retail project would replace existing retail floor area; therefore, approving the CUP would not increase site intensity.
+The proposed retail use is located within an existing commercial building on a property that has a General Plan land use classification of "General Commercial."
+It is the intent of this land use designation to permit a wide range of uses that serve both local and regional needs.
+A variety of commercial uses are allowed in the C2 zone including cannabis storefronts subject to approval of a Conditional Use Permit.
 As stated in the General Plan Land Use Element, the City's commercial designations "accommodate a full range of commercial activity present and desired in Costa Mesa."
 The use is consistent with General Plan policies related to providing a mixture of commercial goods, services, and employment opportunities; expanding the City's tax base; and promoting the incubation of unique and specialized businesses.
+No additional square footage is proposed; therefore, approving the CUP would not increase site intensity.
+The proposed project does not include residential units and therefore would not increase density.